ADAPT-uiuc/tglite/docs/source/install/index.rst

 Prerequisites
 ^^^^^^^^^^^^^

-python3.7 or later
+* python 3.7 or later

-gcc6.1 or later
+* gcc 6.1 or later

-pip
+* pip
+* torch 1.12.1 or later
+* torch-scatter 2.1.0 or later

 Installation
 ^^^^^^^^^^^^
+Ensure at least PyTorch 1.12.1 and torch-scatter 2.1.0 are installed (refer to `PyTorch <https://pytorch.org/get-started/locally/>`_ and `torch-scatter <https://pypi.org/project/torch-scatter/>`_ for installation instructions), simply run

 .. code-block:: console

    $ pip install tglite